 Reports of drink spikings have grabbed headlines over the past few weeks due to troubling reports surfacing of women being injected with an unknown substance in nightclubs and bars.

-But speaking to The Independent, vice president of the Royal College of Emergency Medicine, Adrien Boyle, said “fairly uniformly” the NHS does not test for drink spiking, adding: “There is no hard policy on this.”
+But speaking to The Independent, vice president of the Royal College of Emergency Medicine, Dr Adrian Boyle, said “fairly uniformly” the NHS does not test for drink spiking, adding: “There is no hard policy on this.”

 Join thought-provoking conversations, follow other Independent readers and see their replies